 Get Creative and try doing some Edible Art!

 If you’re entertaining, doing some simple edible art will get a wow factor reaction from your guests!

 - Spread cream cheese onto a flat surface and then sprinkle and arrange your herbs and edible flowers.

 Your guests are then faced with this gorgeous unusual sight of a meadow like scene on a platter which they can spread onto herbed bread or gourmet crackers.

 - Try making a Focaccia Garden.
 These can be very beautiful, although the baking of the flowers kills the intensity of the colours.

-I by far prefer the vibrant colours of the unbaked flowers, and you can maintain the colours by creating your garden scene just after taking the baked focaccia out of the oven.
+You can maintain the colours by creating your garden scene just after taking the baked focaccia out of the oven.